 It is important to realise that when you adjust the irrigation frequency by adjusting the slides, the water usage (litres per week for example) does not change.
 Both the irrigation frequency and the water usage are directly proportional to the net evaporation rate.

-2.3 How to use the control dripper to adjust water usage
+2.3 How to adjust water usage